 - Use the filters on the left to narrow down the scan results to just Pictures.

-- Use the preview feature to ensure that your photos are not corrupted.
-Photos that can be previewed without any problems can also be recovered.
+- Pay attention to the recovery chances labels assigned to your files and use the preview feature to ensure that your photos are not corrupted.
+Photos that are marked green and can be previewed without any problems can also be recovered.